bihealth/sodar-server/docs_manual/source/app_samplesheets_create.rst

     Sheet Operations dropdown with no sheets available

-When selecting *Import from ISA-Tab*, you are presented with a simple form to upload existing ISA-Tab files.
+When selecting :guilabel:`Import from ISA-Tab`, you are presented with a simple form to upload existing ISA-Tab files.
 You can either upload a zip archive containing all the files of an investigation, or select multiple files and upload them at once.

 .. note::